algosup/2023-2024-project-3-virtual-processor-team-7/documents/technical/technicalSpecifications.md

 **`documents/management/WeeklyReport`** Contains all the weekly reports such as :

-`weeklyReport1.md` Contains the weekly report 1.
+`weeklyReport1.md` Contains the weekly report 1 and so on.

-`weeklyReport2.md` Contains the weekly report 2.

-`weeklyReport3.md` Contains the weekly report 3.

-`weeklyReport4.md` Contains the weekly report 4.

-`weeklyReport5.md` Contains the weekly report 5.

-`weeklyReport6.md` Contains the weekly report 6.

-`weeklyReport7.md` Contains the weekly report 7.

-`weeklyReport8.md` Contains the weekly report 8.

 **`/qa`** Contains all the files related to the quality assurance which contains: